dperezrada/keywords2vec/nlp/keywords2vec/README.md

 	"cardiac surgery"
 ]

-So we will split the text when we find:
+So we basically split the text when we find:
  * a stopword
  * a non word character (except from - and ')